Seneli/Seneli/README.md

 ## 🌿 I’m currently working on:

 * 💻 A personal website
-* ⚙️  My 3rd year project - an automated Covid Rapid Screening system with mask and body temperature detection
-* 🧵 My SYSC 3303 project using concurrency in Java

 ## 🌿 Here are some quick links for how to reach me: